We independently select and share the products we love—and may receive a commission if you choose to buy.

-Heading outside is such an awesome activity for newborns through adults—but what happens when it is absolutely freezing?
-Can you still take your sweet little bundle outside?
+Heading outside is such an amazing activity for everyone from newborns through adults—but what about when it's absolutely freezing?
+Can you still take your sweet little bundle outdoors?

 Children, especially babies, are more sensitive to temperature changes than adults.
-“Because they are less able to regulate their body temperature than adults, children can quickly develop a dangerously low body temperature (ie, become hypothermic).
-Newborn infants are prone to hypothermia because of their large body surface area, small amount of subcutaneous fat, and decreased ability to shiver," says The American Academy of Pediatrics.
+“Because they are less able to regulate their body temperature than adults, children can quickly develop a dangerously low body temperature [i.e., become hypothermic].
+Newborn infants are prone to hypothermia [defined as a body temperature of below 95º F], because of their large body surface area, small amount of subcutaneous fat, and decreased ability to shiver," says The American Academy of Pediatrics (AAP).

-So, you are not overreacting by being nervous about taking them outside!
-The good news is there are ways to do it safely.
+You're not overreacting by being nervous about taking your infant outside in freezing temps.
+The good news?
+There are ways to do it safely.

-How to dress your baby for the cold weather
+How to dress your baby for cold weather

-To keep warm, layers are the key (for adults and babies).
-But, it's very important not to overheat your baby by putting on too many layers—since overheating is dangerous for babies, too.
+To keep warm, layers are the key—for both babies and adults.
+But it's very important not to overheat your baby by putting on too many layers—since overheating is dangerous for babies, too.

 The general rule of thumb is that your baby should be dressed in one more layer than you feel comfortable in.
-If you are good with one long sleeve shirt, your baby should probably have a long sleeve onesie, plus another shirt on top of it.
+If you are happy with one long-sleeve shirt, your baby should probably have a long-sleeve onesie, plus another shirt or light jacket on top.

 When playing outside, in addition to a winter coat and warm pants or snow pants, don't forget a hat and mittens.
 The most vulnerable parts of a little body are their chin, nose, ears, fingers and toes.